Associated Students of Management (ASM)

 Sacramento Deans’ Student Advisory Council (DSAC)

-The Deans' Student Advisory Council (DSAC) works to ensure that Sacramento students are represented to the Dean and administration.
+DSAC works to ensure that Sacramento MBA students are represented to the dean and administration.

 About Our Club

-The Deans’ Student Advisory Council (DSAC) works to ensure that Sacramento students are represented to the Dean and administration.
-All members of the council serve as student advocates, communicating the viewpoints and suggestions of their classmates to the Dean.
+The Deans’ Student Advisory Council (DSAC) works to ensure that Sacramento MBA students are represented to the dean and administration.
+All members of the council serve as student advocates, communicating the viewpoints and suggestions of their classmates to the dean.
 DSAC also hosts a variety of networking events, career workshops and social gatherings for students to connect with alumni and other students at the San Ramon and Davis campuses.